Inference-time Stochastic Ranking with Risk Control: Methodology

-Then, ~\citep{angelopoulos2021learn} extends risk control to cases where the nesting properties are violated, which also allows multi-dimensional thresholds.
+\textbf{P-value based Risk Control~\citep{angelopoulos2021learn}} extends distribution-free risk control to cases where the nesting properties are violated.
+It also allows multi-dimensional thresholds.
 The crux of~\cite{angelopoulos2021learn} is hypothesis testing by the duality of p-values and concentration inequality, which selects a threshold by rejecting its corresponding null hypothesis $R(\bm{\lambda}) > \alpha$ with p-value smaller than $\delta$, where $\bm{\lambda}$ is the vector representing a multi-dimensional threshold.
 In Section~\ref{subsec:risk_control}, we will present concrete instantiation of both UBC and p-value based risk control for ranking.

 It can be infeasible to control risk at every level of $\alpha$ for every data distribution~\citep{angelopoulos2021learn}.
-For example, guaranteeing $\text{NDCG@K} \ge 0.9$ may be unattainable given a subpar fixed scoring function $f$, where risk control methods should abstain from returning a threshold.
+For example, on real-world datasets with noisy relevance labels, guaranteeing $\text{NDCG@K} \ge 0.9$ may be unattainable given a pre-trained scoring function $f$, where risk control methods should abstain from returning a threshold.